ICPI/DIV/Training/PT_material_PEPFAR_Academy.md

 ### 11. What are calculated indicators and how to create them **(Imran)**
 INTERIOR.
 OFFICE
 The BOSS pokes her/his into the office.
-"How are we doing on testing?"
+>How are we doing on testing?
 Abruptly leaves.

+The analysts thinking aloud.
-The analysts gets thinking.
-"I guess she/he wants to see percent achivement on targets...
-I can throw in some yield!"
+>I guess she/he wants to see percent achivement on targets...
+I can throw in some yield!

 Voiceover: We don't have those ratios in the standardized datasets we are using.
 Additionally, since they are ratios, we cannot create them in the back-end of the raw data table.
 We would need to use the following:
 `Calculated Field` and `Calculated Item`.